Making Interpretable Discoveries from Unstructured Data: A High-Dimensional Multiple Hypothesis Testing Approach: Framework

-This result is the natural high-dimensional analog of Theorem 3.1 (as well as Theorem 3.3) of \cite{romano_control_2007}.
-It says that, so long as $k$ is small (in the relevant asymptotic sense), Algorithm 2.1 or Algorithm 2.2 of \cite{romano_control_2007} may be used to asymptotically achieve control of the $k$-FWER at any desired level $\alpha$ in high-dimensional settings, and moreover that these algorithms are consistent against local alternatives that are not shrinking towards zero too quickly\footnote{Under Assumption \ref{ass_rate}, note that $B_n \sqrt{\log p /n}=o(1)$.} (i.e., intuitively, in sufficiently large samples, we are able to appropriately reject a false null so long as $\theta_j(P)=E_P[X_{ij}]$ is not very close to zero).
-The proof of this result is available in Appendix Section \ref{sec_app}, and, as previously alluded to, relies on the insight that the low-dimensional $k$-FWER controlling algorithms of \cite{romano_control_2007} can be adapted to and analyzed in the high-dimensional setting using new results in high-dimensional central limit theory for order statistics (e.g., \cite{ding_gaussian_2025}).
+The proof of this result is available in Appendix Section \ref{sec_app}, and, as previously alluded to, relies on the insight that the low-dimensional $k$-FWER controlling algorithms of \cite{romano_control_2007} can be adapted to and analyzed in the high-dimensional setting using new results in high-dimensional central limit theory for order statistics \citep{chernozhuokov_improved_2022,ding_gaussian_2025}.
 In the following theorem, we state the sibling procedure for high-dimensional control of the $k$-FWER in two-sided testing settings; it is the high-dimensional analog of Theorem 3.2 of \cite{romano_control_2007}.